Sony A6400: settings, tips and tricks

 File Format (video)

-You can choose between XAVC S 4K, XAVC S HD, AVCHD or MP4.
-AVCHD is a far superior codec than plain MPEG-4.
+You can choose between XAVC S 4K, XAVC S H or AVCHD.
 You’ll need a fast UHS Speed Class U3 SD card to record at 100 Mbps or more.

 - XAVC S 4K: Records 4K movies in the XAVC S format.
 This format supports a high bit rate.
 Audio: LPCM